The Drought Fighter

 According to several recent tallies, Americans generate so much compostable trash, and use so little of it, that in California at least 15 million tons of this rich material (once dry), and more than 200 million tons nationwide, goes into landfills every year.
 The first thing that compost grows there is methane gas, a particularly potent global warmer.

 On a field, however, compost grows lots of good stuff besides plants.
 Farmers call this material “soil organic matter,” or “SOM,” and it’s the heart of top-soil’s fertility.
 SOM is essentially the leftover tissues, alive or dead, of any living organism—plants, roots, worms, bugs, microorganisms, fungae, you name it.
-All this decay is wonderfully powerful.
-It helps the dirt hold water; more important, when water is scarce, all this decaying material feeds the plant’s roots, as well as the micro-organisms that surround them, so that plants can still grow.
+This material is surprisingly powerful.
+It helps the dirt hold water; more important, when water is scarce, all this rot feeds the plant’s roots, as well as the micro-organisms that surround them, so that plants can still grow.
 As Dwayne Beck describes it, “SOM is the living, the dead, and the very dead.
 If you’re farming on degraded soil, you’re using the very dead.
 If you’re farming well, you’re using the dead.
 The living—well, that’s what you want.”
 Living or dead, SOM is also nearly 60 percent carbon.
 And the more carbon there is in the ground, the less goes into the air to create carbon dioxide.

 In 1920, before the dawn of industrial agriculture, the SOM across the country averaged between 6 and 8 percent of our topsoil.
 Over the years, as American farmers pursued a system that was more extractive than additive, SOM levels have dropped to an average of 2 percent, with some areas below one percent—less than half of the minimum for healthy soil.
 Much of this loss was caused by one simple machine that has become ubiquitous: the moldboard plow (designed, it turns out, by Thomas Jefferson).
 According to a 2002 report from the University of Minnesota, “The deeper and more aggressive the tillage, the more CO2 [carbon dioxide] is released to the atmosphere.”
 And the moldboard plow, the authors added, is “the most aggressive system used.”